Notes Unit 1:

 Most sedimentary rocks are formed by deposition

-in shallow seas, oceans and lakes.
+of sediment in shallow seas, oceans and lakes.
 They are laid down in flat

 layers (a great identifying feature) and sometimes contain fossils.